 Andrew Mellon Fellow, The Metropolitan Museum of Art (1998 - 1999)

 Fulbright Pre-doctoral Grant, Rome Italy (1995 - 1997)

 Jacob Javits Fellowship, U.S. department of Eductaion, at Columbia University (1992)

 Phi Beta Kappa and James B. Angell Scholar, University of Michigan (1991)

 Unglaub, Jonathan W. "A Proposal for the Concert Champêtre: Sebastiano?."
 Venetian Painting Matters.
 Ed.
 Jodi Cranston.
-Turnhout, Belgium: Brepols, 2013 (forthcoming)
+Turnhout, Belgium: Brepols, 2014.
+35-56.

 Unglaub, Jonathan W. "Caravaggio and the ‘Truth in Pointing’."
 Caravaggio: Reflections and Refractions.
 Ed.
 David Stone and Lorenzo Pericolo.
-Aldershot and Burlington: Ashgate, 2013 (forthcoming)
+Aldershot and Burlington: Ashgate, 2014.
+149-175.